Home

 salt

-Dice the cucumber into small pieces.
-It is optional whether to leave the cucumber peel on to give it more colour or if you like you can peel this before chopping the cucumber.
+Using a Cutting Board dice the cucumber into small pieces.
+It is optional whether to leave the cucumber peel on to give it more colour or if you like you can Peel this before chopping the cucumber.

 Take a handful of chopped cucumber at a time and squeeze to get any excess juice out.
-Place in a bowl.
+Place in a Mixing Bowl.

 Add the garlic and yogurt to the bowl with the cucumber and mix all together.
 Season with salt.